ethereum/solidity-blog/_posts/2023-07-11-missing-side-effects-on-selector-access-bug.md

 investigation of a security report related to the use of ``abi.decode`` with a ternary expression as the type argument.

-The legacy code generation was not evaluating expressions when accessing the ``.selector`` member on some complex expressions, like assignments and conditionals, while the ``via-ir`` code generation behave as expected and evaluates such expressions.
+The legacy code generator was not evaluating expressions when accessing the ``.selector`` member on some complex expressions, like assignments and conditionals, while the ``via-ir`` code generation behave as expected and evaluates such expressions.
 This leads to a wrong compiler behavior in the legacy code generation.